Welcome to the Rothwell St Mary’s School Council page 2023/24.

 We will change our candidates each year.

-Our meetings will be every two weeks on a Wednesday 1:30 – 2:00 pm, we will meet in the dinner hall.
+Our meetings will be every week on a Friday during Golden Assembly, we will meet in the dinner hall.
 Every second meeting (once a month) the children will have the opportunity to bring a guest councillor from their class to share their views also.

 A diary will be sent out each year with dates on to help the children take ownership.